timescale/homebrew-tap/README.md

 # Brew formulas for TimescaleDB

-The repository that hosts the [brew][1] formulas to install TimescaleDB on MacOs.
+The repository that hosts the [brew][1] formulas to install TimescaleDB on macOs.

 ## Installing from the formula

-If you're looking for only installing the TimescaleDB on a MacOs, check how to install from our [official guide][2].
+If you're looking for only installing the TimescaleDB on a macOs, check how to install from our [official guide][2].

 ## Development